perltidy/perltidy/docs/eos_flag.md

     1 - B->B->B  ok
     3 - B->C->B  ok if -eos is set  [NEW DEFAULt]
     4 - B->C->C  ok if -neos is set [OLD DEFAULT]
-    8 - C->C->C  ok
+    8 - C->C->C  string-to-string only

+The first three of these may start at either a file or a string, and the last one only starts at a string.

-From this we can see that, if **-eos** is set, then the problematic case 4 will not occur and the starting and ending states have the same storage mode for all routes through perltidy.
-This verfies that perltidy work well as a filter in all cases when **-eos** flag.
+From this we can see that, if **-eos** is set, then only cases 1, 3, and 8 can occur.
+In that case the starting and ending states have the same storage mode for all routes through perltidy which end at a string.
+This verfies that perltidy work well as a filter in all cases when **-eos** flag, which is the goal here.

-It is worth noting that programs which decode text before calling perltidy pass by the C->C->C route and are not influenced by the -eos flag setting.
-This is a fairly common usage pattern.
+The last case in the table, the C->C->C route, corresponds to programs which pass decoded strings to perltidy.
+This is a common usage pattern, and this route is not influenced by the **-eos** flag setting, which it only applies to strings that have been decoded by perltidy itself.
+So the full name of the flag, **--encode-output-strings**, is not the best because it does not describe what happens in this case.
+It was difficult to find a concise name for this flag.
+A more correct name would have been **--encode-output-strings-that-you-decode**, but that is too long.
+A more intuitive name for the flag might have been **--be-a-nice-filter**.

-Also note that case 7, the C->C->B route, is an unusual but possible situation involving a source string being sent directly to a file.
+Referring back to the full table, note that case 7, the C->C->B route, is an unusual but possible situation involving a source string being sent directly to a file.
 It is the only situation in which perltidy does an encoding without having done a corresponding previous decoding.